jtmcdole/hierarchical-state-machine.dart/README.md

 Capture events that cannot be handled in the current state and automatically replay them once the machine transitions to a state that can.

+### Serialization

+Are running machine can be serialized to JSON when it is settled (not transitioning, not handling events).
+Developers need to provide a way to serialize data (by adding `.toJson()` to objects) and deserialize by passing in decoder factories.

 ## Documentation

 For a deep dive into transition segments, guard evaluations, and action execution order, see the [API Documentation](https://pub.dev/documentation/hierarchical_state_machine/latest/).